kidaa/development-resources/development-roadmap/README.md

 - magnetic skylines
 - elastic dynamic/text placement
 - lyrics alignment and other stuff, most notably issue 2456
+- tie formatting (Janek researched this for a long time and he hopes to add his results to this repo)

 ### Improving partcombine